quarkslab/numbat/README.md

     srctrl.clear()
 ```

-You could also use this oneline to open the database quicker:
+You could also use this one-liner to open the database quicker:
 ```python hl_lines="5"
 from pathlib import Path
 from numbat import SourcetrailDB